Alexander Faribault: Early Faribault

 More settlement came to Rice County in the mid-1850s.
 Faribault, along with several other early settlers, filed the plat of the town of Faribault in 1855.
 Faribault offered inducements to other institutions in Faribault, including James Lloyd Breck and Bishop Henry Whipple, contributing ten acres of land for their schools (which became Seabury Divinity School and Shattuck-St. Marys) as well as money.
 Faribault was also involved in the founding of the first mills on the Straight River which brought skilled millers to the town, was a trustee of the first school district in the county (the first school had been hosted in his home), helped to set up several of the first public parks in the area, and was the first postmaster.

 His son-in-law was William Henry Forbes, who also served in the Minnesota Territorial Legislature.
 Faribault died in Faribault, Minnesota, after suffering a "paralytic shock" (stroke) the previous month.

 Relationship with the Dakota

 Faribault accompanied the Dakota delegation to Washington for a treaty in 1837.
 In 1851, he was a translator for the Treaty of Traverse des Sioux and was at the Treaty of Mendota.
 He served as a witness before the United States court regarding charges of fraud in "Indian affairs."

+During the Dakota War of 1862, there was no violence in the city of Faribault or surrounding areas in Rice County.
+Historians credit this to Alexander Faribault's just and liberal treatment of the Dakota people as it was in stark contrast to the majority of southern Minnesota.

-During the Dakota War of 1862, he fought in the Battle of Birch Coulee, the bloodiest battle in the war for American soldiers.
+Alexander Faribault accompanied the 6th Minnesota Infantry Regiment to the Battle of Birch Coulee, the bloodiest battle in the war for American soldiers.
 During the siege, Alexander Faribault pleaded for peace.
 Speaking Dakota, Alexander pleaded to Big Eagle, "You do very wrong to fire on us.
 We did not come out to fight; we only came out to bury the bodies of the white people you killed."

 After most Dakota were ordered into exile from their Minnesota homelands in 1863, Faribault sheltered a number of Wahpekute and Mdewakanton people on his farm.

+Legacy

+A number of memorials, murals and statues are around the city of Faribault to honor Alexander.

+In 1958 the Knights of Columbus built a memorial to Alexander at the entrance to Calvary Cemetery with the transcription:

+"This monument has been dedicated to the memory of Alexander Faribault, early explorer and founder of this city.

+His life was noble, his virtues were Christian.
+Race or creed did not color his judgements.
+He saw in every man the image of God and thereby the possibility of making this a better place in which to live.

+He was a model for modern citizenship.
+May the spirit of his life be a benediction for future generations."